redox-os/website/content/news/this-month-250430.md

 - (programs) Jeremy Soller converted the FreeCiv, SDL2-ttf and ncursesw recipes to TOML
 - (programs) Jeremy Soller enabled the FreeCiv dedicated server
 - (build-system) Jeremy Soller updated the Podman container configuration to use the Debian stable backports to update the build tool versions, fixing some programs
-- (build-system) Jeremy Soller implemented automatic shared dependency (dynamically-linked libraries) detection on Cookbook
+- (build-system) Jeremy Soller implemented automatic shared dependency (dynamically-linked libraries) detection on Cookbook and deprecated the `shared-deps` data type
+- (build-system) Jeremy Soller deprecated the `COOKBOOK_PREFER_STATIC` environment variable in favor of `DYNAMIC_INIT`
+- (build-system) Jeremy Soller updated the Redox build server to use Podman (using a Debian stable container with backports) instead of Ubuntu 22.04, fixing environment problems and outdated build tools
 - (hardware) Ralen Oreti documented the status of the Samsung Series 3 and ASUS Vivobook 15 OLED laptops
 - (hardware) Collin M documented the status of the HP EliteBook Folio 9480m laptop
 - (doc) Ribbon added [advanced instructions](https://doc.redox-os.org/book/troubleshooting.html#fix-breaking-changes) to fix common types of breaking changes in the book